alastaira/MapMagicExtensions/README.md

 - **Regular Spaced** - outputs a series of object locations in a regular grid, based on a specified X and Z spacing.

 - **1D Scatter** - a modification of the built-in scatter generator that only places object locations along a line of fixed Z axis.

+# Usage
+Simply download and copy to anywhere in your project's Assets folder.
+The new generator types will appear under the "Custom" menu option of the MapMagic editor window.